 Automation can help your organization curb front-end issues, and even tackle denials directly — regardless of current staffing challenges or a shortage of time.

-Eligibility Denials Resolution from AKASA streamlines the entire denials process, allowing your staff to focus their valuable time on other revenue-generating tasks.
-Our denials solution uses advanced machine learning and revenue cycle experts-in-the-loop to optimize the management of coverage- and eligibility-related denials and improve claims resubmissions for providers.
+Eligibility Denials Resolution from AKASA streamlines the denial process, allowing your staff to focus their valuable time on other revenue-generating tasks.
+Our solution uses advanced machine learning and revenue cycle experts-in-the-loop to optimize the management of coverage- and eligibility-related denials and improve claims resubmissions for providers.
 It automatically:

 Create the ultimate denials management process with AKASA at your side.
-See for yourself how our Eligibility Denials Resolution automation can help you increase recovery and lower A/R days and denials write-offs, save staff time, and drive down cost-to-collect.
-Schedule a free demo.
+See for yourself how our Eligibility Denials Resolution automation can help you accelerate your claims resolution, lower A/R days and denials write-offs, save staff time, and drive down cost-to-collect.
+Schedule a free demo to learn more.

 Claims management has long been a concern for healthcare providers and revenue cycle teams.
 Denials, prior authorization requirements, and...